mkatw/decoding-fibrosis/omics/README.md

 This project uses conda for environment management.

-'conda env create -f envs/environment-omics.yml' 'conda activate omics-env'
+`conda env create -f envs/environment-omics.yml` `conda activate omics-env`

 Register the Jupyter kernel (one-time only):

-'python -m ipykernel install --user --name=omics-env --display-name "Python (omics)"'
+`python -m ipykernel install --user --name=omics-env --display-name "Python (omics)"`

 ### 2. Open the notebooks

-'jupyter notebook'
+`jupyter notebook`

 ## Notes

 All analyses are implemented in the Jupyter notebooks.
-Shared functions are defined in 'utils.py'.
+Shared functions are defined in `utils.py`.